 5 Alternatives to Elf on the Shelf

-1) Star from Afar
+1. Star from Afar

-2) Shepherd on the Search
+2. Shepherd on the Search

-Shepherd on the search hides the shepherd each day, and the kids find him.
+Shepherd on the Search hides the shepherd each day, and the kids find him.
 They will read the story of the shepherd’s journey in the interactive children’s book that focuses on the true meaning of Christmas.

-3) Kindness Elves
+3. Kindness Elves

-4) Melk the Christmas Monkey
+4. Melk, the Christmas Monkey

-5) Advent Blocks Set
+5. Advent Blocks

 Bonus: The Shepherd’s Treasure